clintjhill/dev-experience-story/galvanize.md

 - Software is never done
 - Nothing lasts forever
 - The 5 words are hard - but the most rewarding part
+- Words have no power.
+Actions make reality.